-Canon is a renowned name of the photography world.
-It is one of the top camera brands, which is known for setting bars for its competitors with the quality and brand-new features that they deliver via their cameras that too in a very reasonable price range.
+Canon is a renowned name in the photography world.
+It is one of the top camera brands known for setting bars for its competitors with the quality and brand-new features that they deliver via their cameras that are too in a very reasonable price range.

-Image quality, a faster sensor, good quality focus, these are some of the key features offered by Canon camera devices.
+Image quality, a faster sensor, good quality focus, and some of the key features offered by Canon camera devices.

 Canon EOS Rebel T7 DSLR Camera Review

-This camera is intended to target cost-conscious users who are with a tight budget and want to buy an entry-level DSLR, and for people who are photography beginners and don’t want to spend their bundle of bucks on a professional class camera.
+This camera is intended to target cost-conscious users with a tight budget and want to buy an entry-level DSLR for photography beginners and don’t want to spend their bundle of bucks on a professional class camera.

-This camera has an all-new 24.1 megapixels camera sensor and offers continuous shooting up to 3 frames per second, ease of use, sound battery life, 9 point autofocus system, 3 inches fixed rear LCD, easy sharing and certain other things.
+This camera has an all-new 24.1 megapixels camera sensor.
+It offers continuous shooting up to 3 frames per second, ease of use, sound battery life, 9 point autofocus system, 3 inches fixed rear LCD, easy sharing, and certain other things.

 Design / outlook / built quality

 The successor to this entry-level DSLR is Canon T6.
-There isn’t any major change in T7 as compared to T6 except the brand new 24.1 megapixels sensor.
-This sensor is faster, increasing the buffer depth and pretty much more responsive than the 18 megapixels outdated previous sensor of T6.
+There isn’t any major change in T7 compared to T6 except the brand new 24.1 megapixels sensor.
+This sensor is faster, increasing the buffer depth, and pretty much more responsive than the 18 megapixels outdated previous sensor of T6.

-Keeping aside the upgraded sensor, it is almost difficult to find any difference; the same ISO range, same FPS, same design, same DIGIC 4+ image processor.
+Keeping aside the upgraded sensor, it isn’t easy to find any difference; the same ISO range, same FPS, same design, same DIGIC 4+ image processor.
 The dimension of T7’s body is (W x H x D): 5.1 x 4 x 3.1″ / 129 x 101.3 x 77.6 mm and it weighs around 1.1pounds without a lens.

 Being lightweight and small makes it easy to handle.
 Plastic is used in the body with texture coating on the front grip and rear thumb, giving an overall plastic look.